 Companies can take advantage of Delphix’s platform, which allows them automated access to the Google Cloud Platform (GCP).

 Able to migrate compliant data for cloud, our platform can reduce timelines by up to 30 percent.

 This acceleration is accomplished while also delivering automated data profiling and masking of sensitive data.
 This feature is used to replace sensitive information with falsified yet realistic values for additional security while retaining referential integrity across dev/test and data science environments.

 The speed and efficiency of Delphix service to reduce Oracle Cloud Infrastructure (OCI) project timelines and costs in half is astounding.
 Our platform can easily sync compliant data to OCI, enabling faster cloud migration.

 Do More with Delphix

-Migrating to cloud platforms doesn't have to be difficult.
-If you want to move your business into the future while reducing costs and enhancing scalability by migrating to the cloud, contact Delphix.
+Want to migrate applications to the cloud 30% faster?
+Learn how you can move your business into the future while reducing costs and enhancing scalability by migrating to the cloud with Delphix.

 After reading this article you will be able to:

 - Understand the definition and Cloud Migration